apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/backup-and-restore/snapshot-backup-and-restore-for-mongodb.md

 ---
 title: Snapshot backup and restore for MongoDB
 description: Guide for backup and restore for MongoDB
-keywords: [mysql, snapshot, backup, restore]
+keywords: [mongodb, snapshot, backup, restore]
 sidebar_position: 2
 sidebar_label: Snapshot backup and restore
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Snapshot backup and restore for MySQL
+# Snapshot backup and restore for mongodb

-This section shows how to use `kbcli` to back up and restore a MySQL cluster.
+This section shows how to use `kbcli` to back up and restore a mongodb cluster.

 ***Steps:***